 CAIL's main program is to provide continuing education for the legal and law enforcement professions.
 The costs of providing various programs and supporting services have been summarized on a functional basis in the accompanying statements of functional expenses.
 Certain categories of expenses that are attributable to more than one program or supporting functional require allocation on a reasonable basis that is consistently applied.
 The expenses that are allocated include depreciation, which is allocated on a square footage basis, as well as salaries and employee benefits, which are allocated based on management's estimate of time and effort.
-Other expenses, lecturers and speakers, participant related expenses, professional fees, and equipment expense are allocated using specific identification method.
+Other expenses, lecturers and speakers, participant related expenses, employee related expenses, professional fees, grant expenses, communication expenses, meeting expenses, printing and supplies expenses, and equipment expense are allocated using specific identification method.